 Unlike fixed interest rates, which remain constant throughout the entire duration of the borrowing, floating interest rates fluctuate based on the prevailing economic conditions.

-The pricing of debt with floating interest rates is typically expressed in two parts:
+The interest rate pricing of debt with floating interest rates is typically expressed in two parts:

 - Base Rate (e.g. LIBOR)